tsgoten/cs70-website/policies.md

 Release Schedule: Homework for the coming week is released on Saturday.
 Homework is due on Gradescope the following Friday at 10:00 p.m. (grace period until Friday midnight); the solutions for that homework will be released the following Saturday.

 There will be weekly required homeworks designed to consolidate your understanding of the course material.
 We strongly recommend starting these early since there will be no office hours support on weekends.
-Maximum credit for each homework will be given for any score of 73% or more.
-Your lowest three homework scores will be dropped, but this drop should be reserved for emergencies.
+Homework scores will be out of 73% and no extra credit will be granted for getting over 73%.
+Your lowest three homework scores will be dropped, but these drops should be reserved for emergencies.
 No additional allowances will be made for late or missed homeworks: please do not contact us about missed homeworks or late submissions.

 Due to budget constraints, we didn’t receive the same reader budget as we have in the past; so, we may sample homework problems to grade each week.